philipturner/molecular-renderer/Sources/HardwareCatalog/Materials/NonCarbonElements/README.md

 - Moissanite
 - Germanium Carbide
 - Silicon
-- All crystals are cubic, with reconstructed (100) surfaces.
+- All materials are cubic, with reconstructed (100) surfaces.